Enables the stack to be marked as non-executable. This helps in making buffer-overflow attacks more difficult.

 A Solaris system running a 64-bit kernel makes the stacks of all 64-bit applications non-executable by default.
 Setting this variable is necessary to make 32-bit applications non-executable on systems running 64-bit or 32-bit kernels.

-This variable exists on all systems running Solaris 2.6 or later, but it is only effective on sun4u, sun4m, and sun4d architectures.
+This variable exists on all systems running the Solaris 2.6, 7, 8, or 9 releases, but it is only effective on sun4u and sun4m architectures.

 0 (disabled), 1 (enabled)

 Yes.
 Does not affect currently running processes—only those created after the value is set.